comp110-lytle/comp110/site/exercises/simple-battleship.md

 </pre>

 ## Part 5.
-Exiting Early for Invalid Inputs
+Exiting Early for Invalid Inputs - 10 points

 Now that you've added more functionality to your program in Parts 3 and 4, what happens when you go back to Parts 1 and 2?
 If Player 1 inputs the wrong value, what happens?
 How about when Player 2 inputs the wrong value?
 You'll notice that you no longer get your expected outputs from Parts 1 and 2.
 Instead, the program keeps running and doesn't exit immediately.